Meet

 Where are you from?

-A few places :-) I was born in Montreal, Canada (Bonjour!); I lived for years in Trinidad and Tobago (where my family’s from); moved to San Diego for love (of course) - and now we're back and forth between Atlanta and San Miguel de Allende, Mexico.
+A few places.
+I was born in Montreal, spent several years in Trinidad and Tobago where my family is from, later moved to San Diego, and now split my time between Atlanta and San Miguel de Allende.

 How does your background influence your approach to design?